E-Printer/Safeguarding-Project/README.md

 # Safeguarding Project

 ## This project aims to display easy-to-understand information on safeguarding practices, including how to recognise and respond to safeguarding concerns.

-To do this it will inlude:
+To do this it will include:

-* A Hero Section: A Jumbotron or simple header with a brief statement about the importance of safeguarding, using a bold heading and a relevant image.
+* A Hero Section: A Jumbotron with a brief statement about the importance of safeguarding, using a bold heading and a relevant image.

 * Key Information Sections: Using Bootstrap’s grid system to divide the page into sections like “What is Safeguarding?”, “Signs to Watch For,” and “Action Steps.”